soccertrack/funfacts/README.md

 ```

 ### 37. 'this' reference in Javascript
-'this' in Javascript is referring to context and scope.
+`this` in Javascript is referring to context and scope.
 Let's illustrate with code:

 ```javascript
 // use1: adding property / method